Ashes2004/Workflow-Orchestration-System/Readme.md

 ### Retry Boundaries

-Each step maintains its own retry boundary.
+Each step maintains its boundary (currently its static 3 retries , will be dynamic soon).
 Failed steps **block** all downstream steps until resolved.

 **Example Scenario:**